soulrrrrr/soulrrrrr.github.io/content/en/about.md

 #### I enjoy thinking

-I like to think from a trait or a perspective of mine.
+I like to start thinking from a trait or a perspective of mine.
 Below is an example:

 *When I enter a new environment, I seldom speak and I usually observe the others quietly.
 I feel that I have to learn more about others by observing them in order to behave appropriately.
 Some people